craigdanj/twitter-app/README.md

 # Twitter API Integration

-A project to demonstrate the process by which a twitter OAuth token can be obtained.
-This can then be used for authentication and authorisation when  integrating with the twitter API [developer.twitter.com](https://developer.twitter.com/en).
+A project to demonstrate how a Twitter OAuth token can be obtained, which can then be used for authentication and authorisation when integrating with the twitter API ([developer.twitter.com])(https://developer.twitter.com/en).

+The client is built with ReactJS and the server with Node.
 This repository contains the client code for the twitter app.
 The code for the server with which it commmunicates with can be found at [craigdanj/twitter-app-server](https://github.com/craigdanj/twitter-app-server).

-The client is built with ReactJS and the server with Node.

 This project uses the OAuth1.0a authentication mechanism.